 Our PhD programme is designed to attract the brightest scientific minds and is a fabulous opportunity for highly motivated and exceptionally talented people to embark on their career in biomedical research.

 We have 200 PhD students at various stages of their four‐year PhDs at the Crick at any one time.
-The students contribute to the international community of the Crick; 60% are from elsewhere in the EU or from further afield.
+The students contribute to the international community of the Crick; 60% are from the EU and further afield.

 The energy and enthusiasm of the student population are a vital part of Crick's research community, and the comprehensive Crick PhD programme ensures that our students have strong career prospects in science.